Eds-trash-can/youdown/README.md

 # TODO:

-The trello board: https://trello.com/b/RlMFODZb/youdown (outdated af)
+The trello board: https://trello.com/b/RlMFODZb/youdown (outdated af no rly it dosnt even contain half the things implemented or WIPs) if you actually want to know whats WIP and whats planned look in code files stuff like static/lib/* these files contain decent dokumentation. (at least i think so)

 # but why?